Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-\paragraph*{ Introduction.} It is an open challenge to evidence nonclassicality in the behaviour of the centre of mass of a massive object, and thereby extend the boundaries of the validity of quantum mechanics \cite{leggett2002testing,arndt2005probing}.
-To date, the state of art demonstrations of nonclassicaity have only reached up to macromolecules of $10^4$ amu mass \cite{gerlich2011quantum,fein2019quantum}.
-It is thus pivotally important to observe nonclassical behaviour with ever more massive objects, for which, while there are many ideas to date \cite{bose1999scheme,armour2002entanglement,marshall2003towards,bose2006qubit,chang2010cavity,romero2010toward,romero2011large,romero2011quantum}, implementations are yet to come.
-If no speculated modifications of quantum mechanics \cite{diosi1989models, penrose1996gravity, bassi2013models, milburn1991intrinsic, oppenheim2018post, PhysRevA.85.062116} are found on the way, and enough environmental isolation can be successfully achieved, then such nonclassicalities would open varied avenues.
-This includes foundational applications, such as testing the quantum character of gravity \cite{bose2017spin, marshman2020locality, marletto2017gravitationally, margalit2020realization, van2020quantum}, as well as practical applications in the quantum sensing of acceleration and classical gravity \cite{marshman2020mesoscopic}.
-Identifying new tools to probe this question of macroscopic nonclassicality (by which here we mean in terms of large mass) is thus particularly important.
-Motivated by this, here we propose and examine the efficacy of precisely such a tool: a mechanism to read out a qubit encoded in the spatial degree of freedom of a {\em free (untrapped) mass} (a purely spatial qubit).
-A principal merit of this scheme is its simplicity: {\em measuring} the spatial qubit operators $\sigma_x, \sigma_y$ and $\sigma_z$ exploits solely the free time evolution of the mass (Hamiltonian $H=\hat{p}^2/2m$), followed by the detection of its position.
-As the mass is not controlled/trapped by any fields during the free evolution part of this measurement, there is no decoherence induced by such processes.
-This is obviously a generic enabler of qubit based technologies applicable for any mass (including, for example, electrons, neutrons and atoms).
-However, here we are going to focus on larger masses in view of the foundational significance mentioned above.
+\paragraph*{ Introduction.} It is an open challenge to witness a nonclassicality in the behavior of the center of mass of a massive object \cite{leggett2002testing,arndt2005probing}.
+While there are ideas to observe nonclassicalities of ever more massive objects \cite{bose1999scheme,armour2002entanglement,marshall2003towards,bose2006qubit,chang2010cavity,romero2010toward,romero2011large,romero2011quantum,scala2013matter,wan2016free,bose2018nonclassicality}, the state of art demonstrations have only reached up to macro-molecules of $10^4$ amu mass \cite{gerlich2011quantum,fein2019quantum}.
+Such demonstrations would test the limits of quantum mechanics \cite{diosi1989models, penrose1996gravity, bassi2013models, milburn1991intrinsic, oppenheim2018post, PhysRevA.85.062116}, would be a stepping stone to witness the quantum character of gravity \cite{bose2017spin, marshman2020locality, marletto2017gravitationally, margalit2020realization, van2020quantum}, and would open up unprecedented sensing opportunities \cite{marshman2020mesoscopic}.
+Identifying new tools to probe macroscopic nonclassicality (by which here we mean in terms of large mass) is thus particularly important.
+Here we propose and examine the efficacy of precisely such a tool: a mechanism to read out a qubit encoded in the spatial degree of freedom of a {\em free (untrapped) mass} (a purely spatial qubit).
+A principal merit of this scheme is that {\em measuring} the spatial qubit operators $\sigma_x, \sigma_y$ and $\sigma_z$ exploits solely the free time evolution of the mass (Hamiltonian $H=\hat{p}^2/2m$), followed by the detection of its position.
+As the mass is not controlled/trapped by any fields during its free evolution, decoherence is minimized.